Whether you’re going on a half-day or week-long photo tour, here is a handy checklist of items you should seriously consider on every trip.

 Be it northern or tropical destinations, it’s vital to consider both warm and cold weather gear for any possible weather on any trip.
 Murphy will always be with you.
 Since we offer tours in Alaska, this list is slightly biased toward our area of the world, but you’ll find plenty of relevant ideas.
 You’ll want to consider not just basic travel or survival gear, but other items that will be well worth their weight and bulk to keep you shooting as long as possible.

-If you’ll be taking small charters or commuter flights, also keep in mind that they might weigh your carry-ons, and there might be a limit around ~20 lbs/person.
+If you’ll be taking small charters or commuter flights, also keep in mind that they might weigh your carry-ons, and there is usually a limit of 15-20 lbs/bag, usually 2 bags allowed (you can leave all luggage with us).
 Also might depend on your weight as well (although they do this more in Europe and other countries than in the US), I’ve never felt it was fair to apply a standard carry-on weight limit regardless of the traveler’s body weight.
 Why should a thin healthy traveler be subject to the same carry-on weight limits as an obese person?.
 (Tip #7 under Photo equipment is worth its weight in gold)

 1. Clothing: Think in layers.